-- Explanation of the change: A new requirement was added to address cleaning when allergens are involved. - Guidance on evaluation of criteria: Food Safety Professionals will review line changeover cleaning records and verification documentation for allergen cleaning.
-This may be conducted via direct observation as well.
+- Explanation of the change: A new requirement was added to address cleaning when allergens are involved. - Guidance on evaluation of criteria: Food Safety Professionals will review line change-over cleaning records and verification documentation for allergen cleaning.

 3.7 Periodic Cleaning Tasks / Product Zone Cleaning